 Where there’s a will, there’s a way.

 On 1st April 2020 an international team of the world’s leading marine scientists across 10 countries, laid out a roadmap for an ocean renaissance, that will help marine life recover to full abundance by 2050.
 The study identifies specific interventions, including protecting large swathes of ocean, sustainable fishing and pollution controls, and mitigating climate change.
 The measures would cost billions of dollars a year, the scientists say, but would bring benefits ten times as high.
+New innovations are being proposed all the time – including the use of satellite technology to protect coral reefs.

 View our full coral reefs gallery here.